 Book the Greenwich Village Tour here

-- Those who walk on the wild side, they should definitely experience Greenwich Village with the Rock ‘n’ Roll walking tour.
-Local and very knowledgeable guide will show you where rock-stars used to live and perform.
-You can start the tour in Greenwich Village or East Village.
+- Those who walk on the wild side should definitely experience Greenwich Village with the Rock ‘n’ Roll walking tour.
+A local and very knowledgeable guide will show you where rock-stars used to perform and where iconic album covers were photographed.

 Book the Rock ‘n’ Roll Walking tour here